microsoft/DMF/Dmf/Modules.Library/Dmf_IoctlHandler.md

   //
   BOOLEAN ManualMode;
   // FALSE (Default) means that the corresponding device interface will handle all IOCTL types.
-  // TRUE means that the module allows only requests from kernel mode clients.
+  // TRUE means that the Module allows only requests from kernel mode clients.
   //
   BOOLEAN KernelModeRequestsOnly;
   // Do not use.
 (For backward compatibility purposes only.)